mmmarinho/ROS2_Tutorial/docs/source/installation.rst

 .. warning::
   All commands must be followed to the letter, in the precise order described herein.
 Any deviation from what is described might cause unspecified problems and not all of them are easily solvable.

-Update :code:`apt` packages
+Update :program:`apt` packages
 ---------------------------

 .. note::
   You can quickly open a new terminal window by pressing :code:`CTRL+ATL+T`.

-After a fresh install, update and upgrade all :code:`apt` packages.
+After a fresh install, update and upgrade all :program:`apt` packages.

 .. code-block:: bash